A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Preliminaries

 \subsection{Proposed Taxonomy}

-As seen from the problem definitions, graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation, significantly differ in their model learning scenarios.
-In particular, graph OOD generalization methods assume the inaccessibility of target data and involve only source data; training-time graph OOD adaptation methods involve both source and target data and start model training from scratch, while test-time graph OOD adaptation methods assume the unavailability of source data and aim to adapt a pre-trained source model to the target.
+As highlighted in the problem definitions, graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation, significantly differ in their learning settings.
+While these scenarios are related by their common focus on handling distribution shifts in graph learning, they represent different stages of dealing with distribution shifts: \textit{from generalization with no access to target data, to training-time adaptation where both domains are considered, to test-time adaptation when the pre-trained model and target domain data are available.} Understanding these relationships helps form a more coherent view of how models can adapt to shifting data distributions.
 Accordingly, in the following three sections, we firstly categorize existing methods into graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation.
 Within each section, we further classify methods into model-centric and data-centric approaches.
 Model-centric approaches center on the learning process or the design of the graph model, while data-centric approaches emphasize the manipulation of input graphs, such as transforming graph structures or features.

 Our taxonomy is illstrated in Figure \ref{Fig:tax}.
+Note that even though the method categories for the three scenarios—graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation—may converge in terms of their high-level strategies (e.g., invariant representation learning, graph data augmentation), their application and emphasis on specific aspects, such as the data availability and the stage of the learning process, are what distinguish them.